apache/beam/playground/get_your_code.md

 ### Source 2.
 Add a snippet

-Playground referes to snippets as runnable examples that are prepared in a way to highlight and focus on key concepts, and hides all non-essential code from user.
+Playground refers to snippets as runnable examples that are prepared in a way to highlight and focus on key concepts, and hides all non-essential code from user.
 This can be a useful feature to enable runnable examples in documentation, tutorials, and other website-based learning content by displaying just the relevant content while retaining ability to run the snippet.
 Here is an example how a snippet looks to a user:
 TODO: embed an example

 Snippets can be added to Playground Examples Catalog with `TODO: unlisted` tag - this is the recommended method for snippets for the Apache Beam website documentation.
 Advantages: